 You wake up at 6 am, exercise, go to work, pick up the kids from school, make dinner, finally put them to bed, and then you relax on the couch to blog.
-Only, you’re absolutely exhausted and really couldn’t be bothered.
+Only, you’re absolutely exhausted and really couldn’t be bothered with content creation.

 This has recently happened to me where I’ve now got a full-time job while I’m not flying.
-I must admit, I have let the blog slide a little while I settle into a new routine.
+I must admit, I have let the blogging frequency slide a little while I settle into a new routine.

 Well…here’s the answer…it depends!

-And, if by me saying it depends annoys you… then don’t stress (it raises cortisol which isn’t good for you).
-Instead, I will give you a few suggestions so you can determine the best strategy for you and your business.
+In this article, I will give you a few suggestions so you can determine the best content marketing strategy for you and your business.

 How Often Should You Blog?

-To start with, the good news is that smaller companies have found success posting only one to four times a week.
-While a much larger company (like the Huffington Post) can push out a blog post once every 58 seconds, that’s 1600-2000 posts a day!
+To start with, the good news is that smaller companies have found success with a blog post frequency of only one to four times a week.
+While a much larger digital marketing company (like the Huffington Post) can push out a blog post once every 58 seconds, that’s 1600-2000 posts a day!

 And that’s a post from 2013, imagine how much more it would have grown by today.

-Now I’m not saying you need to be cranking out that many posts per day but we need to find a happy medium.
+Now I’m not saying you need to be cranking out that insane amount of blog posts per day, but we need to find a happy medium.

 Maybe only a couple per week would suit you better.
 Especially if you’re just a team of one person.
 You really don’t want to burn yourself out.